 In this section, we conduct experiments to transfer the policy trained in simulation to the real environment.
 We hypothesize that by expanding the diversity of training tasks generated by LLM in the simulation, the trained policy would exhibit enhanced adaptability in real-world scenarios.
 To further enhance the sim-to-real transition, we incorporate an adaptation process for the real world.
 This process includes collecting a small set of real-world data for each task, followed by data augmentations and the fine-tuning of the simulation-pretrained model over 50 epochs.
 We perform our real-world experiments using an XArm-7 robot equipped with a suction gripper.
 A bird's-eye-view camera is installed facing downward to capture RGB-D observations.
-In Table 1, the model pretrained on 70 GPT4-generated tasks achieves an average success rate of 68.8% over 10 trials of 9 tasks, an over 25% increase compared to baselines that only pretrained on CLIPort tasks and 15% improvement on models that pretraind on only 50 tasks.
-Qualitatively, baseline models without sufficient pretraining often pick or place the wrong objects, and baseline without adaptations has diffused affordance prediction.
+In Table 1, the model pretrained on 70 GPT4-generated tasks achieves an average success rate of 62.5% over 10 trials of 12 tasks, an over 20% increase compared to baselines that only pretrained on CLIPort tasks and 15% improvement on models that pretrained on only 50 tasks.
+Qualitatively, baseline models without sufficient pretraining often pick or place the wrong objects, and baselines without adaptations have diffused affordance prediction.
 We hypothesize that GPT4-generated task pretraining exposes policy with broad language instructions and task compositions, which allows it to generalize better to a diverse set of tasks after sim-to-real adaptation.
 Moreover, we qualitatively observe that pretraining on diverse simulation tasks improves robustness on long-horizon complex tasks (Figure 8).
 For example, the GPT4-pretrained model has a more robust performance on build-wheel task in the real world.
-We defer the task, training, and evaluation details to the Appendix §D.
+Additionally, we show that the simulation pretrained weights can also be useful for tasks such as place-bread and sort-garbage.
+These are distinct from the simulation tasks with different assets and semantic information.
+We defer the task, training, and evaluation details to the Appendix §C.